codingJWilliams/courseraCourses/README.md

-# courseraCourses
+# What is this?
-Where I store all of my courses
+As well as the finished work commited to repositories that coursera specifies, *I* post my work here as well, so all of you can benefit.